 Request for Appeal

-Students found responsible for a violation, or victims involved in cases of sexual mis-conduct, may request an appeal of the decision made by a student conduct officer or conduct board.
+Students found responsible for a violation, or victims involved in cases of sexual misconduct, may request an appeal of the decision made by a student conduct officer or conduct board.
 An appeal is not a re-hearing and must fit within the guidelines listed below.
-The Director of Residence Life (level 1 cases) and/or Dean of Student Development (level 2 cases) or designee will review requests to determine if there are sufficient grounds for an appeal.
-For cases in which the Dean of Student Development makes the original student conduct decision, the Vice President for Enrollment will act in the role described in this section.
+Professional Staff in Campus Life (level 1 cases) and/or Dean of Campus Life (level 2 cases) or designee will review requests to determine if there are sufficient grounds for an appeal.
+For cases in which the Dean of Campus Life makes the original student conduct decision, the Vice President for Student Affairs will act in the role described in this section.
 Appeals must be in writing and must clearly demonstrate one of the following elements.

 - New Information of a Substantive Nature: New, significant or relevant information regarding the case becomes available that could not have been discovered through investigation prior to the time of the original conduct meeting/hearing.
 Information is not considered new if the student did not attend the original conduct meeting/hearing or voluntarily withheld information during the original conduct meeting/hearing and/or investigation.